ycrc/ycrc.github.io/docs/clusters/bouchet_amd.md

 If you are using Intel compilers, we recommend compiling and running your workflow on the Intel nodes.

 If you would like to compile your code optimized for a specific node architecture to potentially achieve better performance, please request an intereactive compute sesssion on that architecture (`devel` for Intel nodes and `day_amd` for AMD nodes) and compile your code with `--martch=native` for GCC and `-xHost` for Intel compilers.
-Please run your code only on the same architecutre on which it was compiled.
+Please run your code only on the same architecture on which it was compiled.

 If you need any assistance compiling your code, please [reach out to us](/).